Institute for Cyber Executive Education

 Henry J. Sienkiewicz is a cybersecurity executive, educator, and author whose work focuses on cyber governance, professional judgment, and responsibility in complex digital systems.
 His experience spans federal cybersecurity programs, commercial technology initiatives, and national security environments.
 He is the former Chief Information Officer (CIO) and Authorizing Official (AO) for the Defense Information Systems Agency (DISA), and former c-level officer at multiple technology companies.
 He is currently on faculty at Georgetown University, and The George Washington University.

-He is the author of The Art of Cyber Conflict and has worked extensively with government and industry leaders examining how leadership decisions shape cyber risk across complex digital environments.
+He is the author of The Art of Cyber Conflict and has published numerous other articles.
+Henry has worked extensively with government and industry leaders examining how leadership decisions shape cyber risk across complex digital environments.

 Jeffrey B. Brady